t3-oss/create-t3-app/www/docs/faq.md

 You can also dockerize this stack and deploy a container.

-Please note that Next.js requires a different process for buildtime (available in the frontend, prefixed by `NEXT_PUBLIC`) and run-time environment variables.
+Please note that Next.js requires a different process for buildtime (available in the frontend, prefixed by `NEXT_PUBLIC`) and runtime environment variables.
 In this demo we are using two variables, `NEXT_PUBLIC_FOO` and `BAR`.
 Pay attention to their positions in the `Dockerfile`, command-line arguments, and `docker-compose.yml`.

 1. In your [next.config.mjs](./next.config.mjs), add the `output: "standalone"` option to your config.